What is Internal Audit?

 There is a little bit of confusion about what the difference is between internal and external audits.
 From my experience, whenever the word “audit” is appended to a phrase or a subject, it instantly becomes boring.
 Try it sometime—it is great for killing small talk during the holidays.

 Whenever an audit is mentioned, we, or at least most of us, switch into Charlie Brown school mode—our eyes glaze over and the speaker’s voice turns into a stream of mumbles.
 As a result, most people in any organization viewing them as synonyms for the same thing—audit.
 Despite this popular perception, internal and external audits are not the same thing.

 I think the simplest way to explain the difference between internal and external audits is to compare the who, what, and why’s associated with the two types of audits.
 Some of the key differences are highlighted in the following table.

 Who Performs the Audit?

 - Internal Audits – Internal Auditors, typically employees of the company

-- External Audits – External Auditors, typically members of a CPA firm
+- External Audits – External Auditors, typical members of a CPA firm

 Who is the Audit Reported to?